 “I went to the Boston Tattoo Convention a few months later and sold everything I had,” he said.
 “I spent a few years doing that, going to conventions and listening to the feedback from artists, and finally got enough steady work that it became pretty much self-sustaining.
 Since then, my Dad and I have designed our own ball joint, so I no longer have to rely on someone else’s parts.”

 He’s currently taking that concept one step further.
 Anticipating the future expansion of his manufacturing business beyond tattoo furniture, Jarry recently purchased a CNC plasma cutter, blasting cabinet, and full-sized compressor for his garage.
 When asked if that spells the end of his relationship with SendCutSend, the answer was a resounding no.

 “The plasma machine will be great for heavy steel parts, but you can’t beat the accuracy of a laser cutter,” he said.
 “There’s also the fact that SendCutSend is both quick and affordable.
-Even though they’re on the other side of the map, I can order parts from here in Connecticut and have them in my hands in less than a week.
+Even though they’re on the other side of the map, I can order parts from here in Connecticut and have them in my hands in less than 4 days.
 They’re just super easy to work with.”